-In 2004, Brazil implemented new energy legislation to restructure the power generation and distribution sector.
-The new legislation gives the state a leading role in determining, for example, how much new power capacity is needed based on forecasts by a newly created independent Energy Research Institute (IPE).
+In 2004, Brazil began implementing new energy legislation to restructure the power generation and distribution sector.
+The new legislation gives the state a leading role in determining, for example, how much new power capacity is needed based on forecasts by an independent Energy Research Institute, which was created in 2005.
 The new model separates into two different competition groups power generators that have not yet amortized their investments (new energy) and those that have (old energy), based on whether a facility had been built by a certain cut-off date.
 This dual-pool structure has disadvantaged some U.S. companies that invested in the sector during privatization in the late 1990s and whose investments have not been amortized, but which are nevertheless included in the old energy pool.
 The Brazilian government is still in the midst of implementing the new model.